Carrie Underwood Working Out With Her Son Is The Sweetest Thing You’ll See Today

-Carrie Underwood is spreading a few smiles by sharing an adorable video with her 2-year-old son, Isaiah.
+Carrie Underwood is spreading a few smiles by sharing an adorable video with her two-year-old son, Isaiah.

 Underwood took to Instagram on March 22 to share a very sweet video with the youngster, which showed the country superstar working out in what appeared to be her home gym while her son tried to copy her exercise moves.